workshopper/how-to-markdown/exercises/emphasis/en.md

 ## THE CHALLENGE

 Create a new file and add a first-level heading at the top of your file.
-This heading should contain `Emphasis` text.
+This heading should contain `Emphasis` as text.

 Below the heading, add this text: